One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Enjoy an incredible sunset from the Miradouro da Serra do Pilar | Image courtesy of Everaldo Coelho on Unsplash

-Your tour guide/s, for sure, will share some recommendations for dinner with you (if not ask).
-So either before or after sunset, dip into some more authentic Porto cuisine.
+Your tour guide will share some recommendations for dinner with you (if you don’t ask).
+So, before or after sunset, indulge in more authentic Porto cuisine.

-Finish off the day with a stroll along the Vila Nova de Gaia waterfront, and maybe some more port wine for dessert.
+Finish the day with a stroll along the Vila Nova de Gaia waterfront and maybe some more port wine for dessert.

 Porto at night